Introduction

 (A, B) Localization pattern of fluorescently labeled FipA in V. parahaemolyticus and P. putida.
 (A) Representative micrographs of V. parahaemolyticus expressing FipA-sfGFP from its native promoter.
 Scale bar = 2 μm.
 The upper panel shows the DIC and the lower panel the corresponding fluorescence channel.
 To the right the localization was quantified accordingly.
 (B) The same analysis for P. putida.
 (C, D) Time lapse analysis of FipA-sfGFP localization over a cell cycle in V. parahaemolyticus (C) and P. putida (D).
 The numbers in the upper DIC micrographs show the minutes after start of the experiment.
 The scale bars equal 1 µm (C) and 5 µm (D).

-Polar localization of FipA depends on the FipA-FlhF interaction and on HubP
+Polar localization of FipA depends on the FipA-FlhF interaction

 Finally, we determined whether FlhF plays a role in FipA localization.
-To this end, FlhF was deleted in the strains expressing FipA-sfGFP from its native promoter.
-Almost no FipA foci were detected in this background for both V. parahaemolyticus (Fig. 7A-C) and P. putida (Fig. 7D-F), even though the protein levels of FipA were comparable to that in the wild type (Supplementary Fig. S8).
+To this end, FlhF was deleted in the strains that are expressing FipA-sfGFP from its native promoter.
+Almost no FipA foci were detected in this background for both V. parahaemolyticus (Fig. 7A-C, Supplementary Fig. 13) even though the protein levels of FipA were comparable to that in the wild type (Supplementary Fig. 11).
+Furthermore, the FipA variants that do not interact with FlhF (Fig. 5B) were also labeled in the native fipA locus with sfGFP.
+Both VpFipA G110A and VpFipA L129A were incapable of forming polar foci (Fig. 7B, C; Supplementary Fig. 13).

 Normal localization of FipA depends on interaction with FlhF.

-(A, B) Localization pattern of V. parahaemolitycus FipA-sfGFP in the indicated wild-type and mutant strains.
+(A, B) Localization pattern of V. parahaemolyticus FipA-sfGFP in the indicated wild-type and mutant strains.
 The upper panels display the DIC micrographs, the middle panel the corresponding fluorescence imaging (scale bar equals 5 µm), and the lower panel the corresponding demograph showing the fluorescence of FipA-sfGFP along the cell length.
 (C) Quantification of the cell localization pattern from the experiment shown in (A, B) as combined from three biological replicates.
 (D, E, F) The same analysis for the corresponding P. putida strains as indicated.
 The scale bar equals 5 µm.
-The data for S. putrefaciens is displayed in Supplementary Figure S9.
+The data for S. putrefaciens is displayed in Supplementary Figure 15.

-Altogether, these results suggest that, in V. parahaemolyticus and P. putida, a direct interaction with FlhF, mediated by the residues in the DUF2802, is responsible for recruiting FipA to the pole.
-Surprisingly, in S. putrefaciens mutants deleted in flhF, FipA displayed only a slight difference in polar localization (Supplementary Fig. S9).
-However, a SpFipA G106A reduced the protein’s localization (to ∼50% cells with foci).
-It is likely that in S. putrefaciens, HubP is (co-)mediating the localization of FipA, as in the absence of HubP, FipA-sfGFP at the cell pole drastically decreases (Supplementary Fig. S9).
+Surprisingly, in S. putrefaciens mutants deleted in flhF, FipA displayed only a slight difference in polar localization (Supplementary Fig. 15).
+However, a SpFipA G106A substitution reduced the protein’s localization (to ∼50% cells with foci).
+It is likely that in S. putrefaciens, HubP is (co-)mediating the localization of FipA, as in the absence of HubP, FipA-sfGFP localization at the cell pole drastically decreases (Supplementary Fig. 15).
+As observed for V. parahaemolyticus and P. putida, the stability of FipA was not dependent on the presence of FlhF or FipA in S. putrefaciens (Supplementary Fig. S5).

 Discussion

 In bacteria, numerous processes are localized to specific cellular compartments.
 This is particularly evident in polarly flagellated bacteria, where the intricate flagellar multicomplex needs to be synthesized in a spatiotemporally regulated fashion.
 Flagellar synthesis is initiated by the assembly of the first flagellar building blocks within the cytoplasmic membrane, which in polar flagellates is targeted to the designated cell pole.
 In a wide range of bacterial species, the SRP-type GTPase FlhF and its antagonistic counterpart, the MinD-like ATPase FlhG, regulate flagellar positioning and number (Kazmierczak and Hendrixson 2013, Schuhmacher, Thormann, and Bange 2015).
 In particular, FlhF has been shown to function as a positive regulator and a major localization factor for the initial flagellar building blocks of polar flagella.
-Upon production, GTP-bound dimeric FlhF localizes to the cell pole, but the mechanism by which the protein assumes its designated position at the cell pole, remained elusive.
-One candidate protein, the polar landmark HubP (FimV in Pseudomonas sp.) had been identified earlier and was shown to interact with FlhF in V. parahaemolyticus (Yamaichi et al, 2012).
+Upon production, GTP-bound dimeric FlhF localizes to the cell pole, but the mechanism by which the protein assumes its designated position at the cell pole remained elusive.
+One candidate protein, the polar landmark HubP (FimV in Pseudomonas sp.) had been identified earlier and was shown to interact with FlhF in V. parahaemolyticus (Yamaichi et al, 2012; Dornes et al, 2024).
 Accordingly, polar localization of FlhF is decreased in mutants lacking hubP (this study; Rossmann, Brenzinger et al, 2015), however, in a number of cells FlhF localized normally and the cells showed normal flagellation.
 This was indicative that HubP does play a role in functionally recruiting FlhF, but that another factor was still missing.
 In this study we identified the protein FipA as a second polarity factor for FlhF.

 FipA consists of an N-terminal transmembrane domain and a cytoplasmic region with a conserved domain of unknown function (DUF2802).
 The corresponding gene is located immediately downstream of the motility operon that includes flhF and flhG.
 Notably, FipA is highly conserved among bacteria that use the FlhF/FlhG system to position the flagella, strongly suggesting that FipA has evolved together with FlhF and FlhG to regulate the flagellation pattern.
 In this study, we therefore investigated three distantly related γ-proteobacteria including one lophotrichous species, V. parahaemolyticus, P. putida and S. putrefaciens, in more detail.
 We found that FipA is conserved as a regulatory factor of FlhF and that its functions rely on similar features in all three species.